Red Sea–Dead Sea Access: Incomplete section by the Dead Sea

 There was an incomplete section from Mazra'a to Zara.
 Part of the original scope of the project, this section is 35 km in length.
-The highway can range from a dirt road to a pavement and is intended to facilitate access by the Dead Sea.
-But the impact of the project was a dominant concern.
-Environment control, natural resource development, transportation facilities, tunnels, bridges and other structures are all among the factors taken into consideration.
-And it was decided that the project would be too expensive.
+The highway can range from a dirt road to a pavement and is intended to facilitate access by the Dead Sea, but the impact of the project was a dominant concern.
+It was decided that this section of the project would be too expensive, due to concerns around the environment, natural resource development, transportation facilities, tunnels, bridges and other structures.

 Completion

-Later, the highway was constructed nevertheless as part of Jordan's 25-year plan to build an extensive road network which travels around the country.
+Later, the highway was constructed nevertheless as part of Jordan's 25-year plan to build an extensive road network around the country.
 As of today, Highway 65 reaches far north in Jordan.

 Two Seas Canal

-The connection of the seas by canal was suggested in the mid 19th century by British officers who were thinking how to circumvent the Suez Canal.
-Later on at the end of the 19th century planners thought how to use the Jordan River water for irrigation and bring sea water to the Dead Sea to create energy from its position of 390 m below sea level.
-One of those planners was the Zionist leader Hertzel.
-The Red Sea Dead Sea conduit was proposed in the end of the 1960s and was analyzed as part of the peace process between Israel and Jordan.
+The connection of the seas by canal was suggested in the mid 19th century by British officers who were considering how to circumvent the Suez Canal.
+At the end of the 19th century, planners including the Zionist leader Theodor Herzl conceived of using water from the Jordan River for irrigation and bringing sea water to the Dead Sea to create energy from its position of 390 m below sea level.
+The Red Sea Dead Sea conduit was proposed at the end of the 1960s and was analyzed as part of the peace process between Israel and Jordan.
+A similar peace project was the Red Sea–Dead Sea Water Conveyance.

 On May 9, 2005, Jordan, Israel and the Palestinian Authority signed an agreement to go ahead with a feasibility study for the Two Seas Canal.
 The agreement was signed on the Dead Sea by Jordanian Water Minister Raed Abu Soud, Israeli Infrastructure Minister Binyamin Ben-Eliezer and Palestinian Planning Minister Ghassan al-Khatib.

-In August 2013, Jordanian government announced that it would move ahead with the first phase of the project.
+In August 2013, the Jordanian government announced that it would move ahead with the first phase of the project.
 On December 9, 2013, an agreement to build the pipeline was signed by Israel, Jordan and Palestine.